Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 :   Surface tension value.
 Units in kcal/mol/Å^2^

 `molsurf` (Default 0)
-:   Define the algorithm to calculate the surface area for the nonpolar solvation termWhen
+:   Define the algorithm to calculate the surface area for the non polar solvation term

     * 0: LCPO (Linear Combination of Pairwise Overlaps)
     * 1: molsurf algorithm

 `probe` (Default = 1.4)
-:   Radius of the probe molecule (supposed to be the size of a solvent molecule), in Angstroms, to use when
+:   Radius of the probe molecule (supposed to be the size of a solvent molecule), in Ångstroms, to use when
     determining the molecular surface.

     !!! note